 For SP PIs and Co-PIs, the proposal that requests funding to support doctoral, scientific initiation and technical training fellowships must include, as supplementary documents, a description of the mentoring activities for each application as specified in the rules for the Thematic project published at www.fapesp.br/176#4603;

 This section may include letters of collaboration from individuals or organizations that will play an integral role in the proposed project (e.g., individuals or organizations who will provide materials, data, or analytical capabilities).
 Letters of collaboration should focus solely on affirming that the individual or organization is willing to collaborate on the project as specified in the project description of the proposal.
 No additional text, especially elaboration of the nature of activities to be undertaken by the collaborator and endorsements of the potential value or significance of the project for the collaborator, may be included.
 The template that must be used for the preparation of letters of collaboration is provided below.
 Letters of collaboration should not be provided for any individual designated as a principal investigator or senior personnel, nor are letters of collaboration required for any organization that will be a subawardee in the proposal budget.
-Each letter of collaboration must be signed by the designated collaborator.
+The designated collaborator must sign each letter of collaboration.
 Requests to collaborators for letters of collaboration should be made by the PI well in advance of the proposal submission deadline, because they must be included at the time of the proposal submission.
-Letters deviating from this template will not be accepted and may be grounds for returning the proposal without review.
+Letters deviating from this template will not be accepted and may be grounds for returning the proposal

 Letters of collaboration from U.S. scientists are required.
 These letters must be restricted to a statement of intent to collaborate only.
 Additional information on the nature of the collaboration and the roles of the investigators should be included in the Project Description.